yashtiwari1906/ASRDataMaker/README.md

 make a virtual env and intall the dependencies
 `pip install -r requirements.txt`

+## CAUTION:
+Install ffmpeg first in the sudo mode as yt-dlp needs to access it for ubuntu `sudo apt-get install ffmpeg` and for macOS `brew install ffmpeg`

 # Quick Demo

 There is a file tathastu.py which contains master logic for running all files so you just need to provide a course_url and number of data points you want to download for this demo